malariagen/datalab-guide/README.md

-# datalab-guide
+# MalariaGEN DataLab user guide

-User guide and documentation for the MalariaGEN DataLab service
+This repo has user documentation for the MalariaGEN DataLab service.